West Penn Power Solar Savings: Net Metering, Rates & Rebates (2026)

 Frequently Asked Questions

-The interconnection fee for West Penn Power is approximately $75.
+West Penn Power's interconnection fee is approximately $75, which is moderate for West Virginia.
 This is a one-time fee to connect your solar system to the grid.
+This moderate fee keeps your upfront solar costs lower.

 SolarSavingsAI Research Team